-Inspiring the Future is a national campaign for career inspiration and provides a free, easy way for schools and the world of work to connect!
-The free ITF platform serves as a resource for teachers to engage their students through a large database of willing industry volunteers.
-All you have to do is sign up to invite them - it's free.
+Inspiring the Future Australia is a national campaign for career inspiration and provides a free, easy way for schools and the world of work to connect!
+The secure, purpose-built online ITF platform serves as a free resource for teachers to engage their students through a large database of willing industry volunteers.
+All you have to do is sign up to invite them and wait for their reply!
 Using ITF volunteers in your classroom helps students to see the relevance of what they're learning and motivates them to work harder.